 I hope you enjoyed this instalment of Exploring FPGA Graphics, but nothing beats creating your own designs.
 Here are a few suggestions to improve FPGA Pong:

-- Change the colours of the ball and paddles
+- Change the background colour at the end of the game

 - Draw a net down the middle of the screen